khanhnd1709/git-understanding/README.txt.txt

-123 - Changed - Changed - DT changed it
+123 - Changed - Changed - DT changed it - Now we are in new-branch